serokell/tezos-packaging/README.md

 See the [official documentation](http://tezos.gitlab.io/introduction/howtouse.html) for information about the binaries, their usage, and concepts about the Tezos networks.

+See the [versioning doc](./docs/versioning.md) for information about the versioning policy for the provided forms of distribution.

 ## Set up a node and/or baking on Ubuntu

 The simplest procedure to set up a node and/or baking instance is provided for Ubuntu.